JasonPBennett/BENG183_FinalSubmission/GROUP25_Final_Project.md

 It’s also important to choose a graph that represents your data well.
 For example, a bar graph is more visually appealing in this plot describing cancer incidence than a line plot, because you can see the difference between types more clearly in the bar graph.

 Additionally, it’s very important to order your data in a way that has a logical order, so that trends in the data are obviously seen at first glance.
-In plotting cancer incidence by tissue type, it’s difficult to see which tissue type has the highest/lowest cancer incidence in the left plot, whereas in the right plot, you can easily see the trend as the types are arranged from highest to lowest cancer incidence.
+In plotting cancer incidence by tissue type, it’s difficult to see which tissue type has the highest/lowest cancer incidence in the left plot, whereas in the right plot, you can easily see the trend as the types are arranged from highest to lowest cancer incidence [4].

 <p align="center">